mdn/content/files/en-us/web/css/@page/page-orientation/index.md

 {{CSSRef}}

-The **`page-orientation`** [CSS](/en-US/docs/Web/CSS) [at-rule](/en-US/docs/Web/CSS/At-rule) descriptor, for the {{cssxref("@page")}} at-rule, controls the rotation of a page.
-This differs from the [`size`](/en-US/docs/Web/CSS/@page/size) descriptor in that the user can define which direction the content is rotated.
+The **`page-orientation`** [CSS](/en-US/docs/Web/CSS) descriptor for the {{cssxref("@page")}} at-rule controls the rotation of a printed page.
+It handles the flow of content across pages when the orientation of a page is changed.
+This behavior differs from the [`size`](/en-US/docs/Web/CSS/@page/size) descriptor in that a user can define the direction in which to rotate the page.

-This helps with the layout and orientation of printed documents, especially when documents are printed double-sided.
-The user can choose which way the pages are rotated when printed.
-For content, such as {{HTMLElement("table")}}s, which may be wider than the norm can be laid out in a different orientation.
+This descriptor helps with the layout and orientation of printed documents, especially when documents are printed double-sided.
+A user can specify how the pages will be rotated when printed.
+This is particularly useful to lay out content such as tables, which may be wider than the rest of the content, in a different orientation.

 > **Note:** [Margin boxes](/en-US/docs/Web/CSS/@page#margin_at-rules) and other positional things have no special interaction with this property; they'll be laid out as normal in the unrotated page, then rotated along with everything else.